Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_conclusion.md

 The repressilator is not the only network motif that leads to oscillations of particle concentrations, but robustness to disturbance is a shared feature of all these motifs.
 This having been said, the repressilator is particularly successful at stabilizing.
 And although there have been some attempts to study what makes oscillators robust, the process remains difficult to describe.
 By characterizing the number and type of interactions within the oscillator model, it has been shown that at least five reactions are typically needed to build a very robust oscillator[^repress].

 The robustness of the repressilator also implies a bigger picture moral in biological modeling.
 If an underlying biological system demonstrates robustness to change, then any model of that system should also be able to withstand this change.
-Conversely, we should be wary of a model of a robust system that does not display this robustness.
+Conversely, we should be wary of a non-robust model of a robust system.

+## Toward more complicated models of biochemical processes

 We have seen that even very simple network motifs can have a powerful effect on a cell's ability to implement elegant behavior.
 In the next module, we will encounter a much more involved biochemical process, with far more molecules and reactions, that is used by bacteria to cleverly (and robustly) explore their environment.
 In fact, we will have so many particles and so many reactions that we will need to completely rethink how we set up our model.
 We hope that you will join us!